kim-sanghoon/modify-mashup/README.md

     ```
 2. Locate a valid SSL certificate on the root project directory with the filename of `server.crt` and `server.key`.
 3. Import the agent to your dialogflow console, and configure the webhook settings.
+The agent files are located in the `data` folder.
 4. Command `sudo python3 mashup.py` to initialize the mashup module.
 5. Command `sudo python3 app.py` to initialize the back-end module.